nathanreyes/v-calendar/docs/dates.md

 ```

 The second expression is more terse and declarative than the first.
 It even performs slighly better.
 The point is, just take a second to consider which method is best suited for your application.

+### Simultaneous Use

+We can discuss using both explicit and implicit date expressions by observing the `disabled-dates` and `available-dates` props for `v-date-picker`.

+The rules are as follows:

+1. If `disabled-dates` is provided and `available-dates` is not, `disabled-dates` is simply evaluated to directly disable calendar days.
+2. If `disabled-dates` is NOT provided and `available-dates` is provided, then an infinite disabled date range(`{ start: null, end: null }`) is first added to effectively disable all dates.
+Then, `available-dates` is evaluted to re-enable the dates it specifies.
+3. If `disabled-dates` and `available-dates` are both provided, the `disabled-dates` expression is evaluated first.
+Then, `available-dates` is evaluated to re-enable any dates not explicitly disabled by `disabled-dates`.
+Specifying dates in `available-dates` that lie outside the range of any `disabled-dates` has no effect and should be avoided.